Parliamentary.ai

 Overview

-This Natural Environment Bill aims to improve England's natural environment by setting biodiversity targets, establishing a Natural Capital Committee to advise on environmental matters, and promoting access to green spaces and environmental education.
+The Natural Environment Bill aims to improve England's natural environment by setting biodiversity targets, establishing a Natural Capital Committee, requiring local authorities to maintain ecological networks, and promoting environmental education in schools.
+It also seeks to ensure access to green spaces and identify endangered species.

 Description